na-na-hi/renget/archive/2f8so.md

 \>But when he turned to meet them, he found they weren't the steaming, churning magma of the caverns but the crackling fire that his hunter would sit by and brew their tea over.
 \>"Isn't it?"
 \>He still wanted to say something, some rejoinder of the type they used to trade after they spent an afternoon coupling.
-\>She was right, however, it was a different time that now slept in the past.
-"Why are you here, Hela?"
+\>She was right, however, it was a different time that now slept in the past.%% "Why are you here, Hela?"
-\>Was it the question itself that caught her off guard or the quiet tone he voiced it with?
+%darkgreen%\>Was it the question itself that caught her off guard or the quiet tone he voiced it with?
 \>Whatever the case, it was she, surprisingly, who turned away from him and gazed out over the smouldering horizon fed by the boiling caverns below.
 \>Her mouth open and shut a couple of times and her wings shuffled against her back.
 \>It made Kentu's metallic scales whine along his tail as they vibrated with curiosity.